 - Prepare the color removal combination according to the directions while wearing protective gloves and keeping the windows open – because these items are rather smelly!

-- You should mix the solution in a non-metallic basin and blend it using a spoon or a tint brush.
+- Mix the solution in a non-metallic basin and blend it with a spoon or a tint brush.
 Also, be sure you whisk it for at least thirty seconds to mix the ingredients thoroughly.

 - You may now apply the mixture to your hair.
 If your hair is long, separate it into four sections and apply the mixture to each.
 Brush each area to disperse the product.

 - Put on a dry shower cap and wait at least one hour for the solution to work.
 You’ll be able to keep the solution from drying out on your tresses if you do it this way.

 - Finally, shampoo and rinse your hair a couple of times to entirely remove the pink color and any remaining color-stripping product residue.

 Bleaching is tough on our hair; you should be careful if you do it yourself at home and not in a professional hair salon.
 Follow the procedure below, and don’t leave the bleach for too long.
 Otherwise, you’ll damage your hair irreversibly.